 Other online resources, including Jim's blog (econproph.com), Wikipedia, and other online resources are required.
-More information will be provided on Angel.
+More information and links will be provided as the course progresses.

 Several online videos (all free), including a 6 hour series of videos from PBS called "The Commanding Heights" are required.
 A book version of "The Commanding Heights" is available at bookstores, but it is completely optional.